AlgoMaster Logo

 Combining Both Structures

 • Doubly Linked List: Maintains the usage order.
-The head of the list will always be the Most Recently Used (MRU) item, and the tail will be the Least Recently Used (LRU) item.
+The head of the list is always the Most Recently Used (MRU) item, and the tail is the Least Recently Used (LRU) item.

 This combination gives us the best of both worlds:

-• To reorder the item (make it the MRU), we use that pointer to move the node to the head of the Doubly Linked List in O(1).
+• To reorder the item (make it the MRU), we use that pointer to move the node to the head in O(1)

-• To evict an item, we remove the node from the tail of the list in O(1).
+• To evict an item, we remove the node from the tail in O(1)

 Additional Core Entities